🧡💙 Hoopeston Area Middle School Volleyball Parent/Player Meeting 🏐

 HAMS 7th grade students just completed reading the novel, “The Outsiders.”
 We began the unit with teachers and staff transforming into Greasers and Socs.
 We are ending the unit by enjoying bologna sandwiches, “chocolate cake,” and Pepsi, which the novel characters loved.
 It’s been “tuff!”

-20 days ago, Christy Lee
+about 1 month ago, Christy Lee

 7th grade HAMS teachers dressed as Greasers and Socs to introduce the unit on The Outsiders